tshreeram/telco_churn/README.md

 A comprehensive data analysis on the telecom customer churn [dataset](#dataset) carried out as part of an interview process.

+Screenshots of the key steps were shown in the Sub-Headings, for the entire code with all the steps carried out do check out the jupyter notebook files.

 ## Table of Contents

 - [Requirements](#requirements)